HOME Investment Partnerships Program (14.239)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Submit a Consolidated Plan, an annual action plan and certifications to HUD.
 The Consolidated Plan and annual action plan cover four major formula-distribution HUD community development programs, including HOME.
 The annual action plan must describe how the funds will be used.
-The technical assistance funds are awarded on a competitive basis through a national competition, under the Notice of Fund Availability.
-An application package prescribing the specific information that an applicant must submit will be available from HUD when the NOFA is published in the Federal Register.

 Award Procedure

-The responsible HUD field office notifies grantees of the formula awards.
-HUD prepares the grant agreement for formula applicants and for those applications selected on a competitive basis.
+The responsible HUD Field Office notifies grantees of the formula awards.
+HUD prepares the grant agreement for formula applicants.

 Deadlines

-Action plans should be submitted to HUD at least 45 days before the start of the program year.
+November 15, 2022 to August 16, 2023 Action plans should be submitted to HUD at least 45 days before the start of the program year.
 In no event will HUD accept a submission earlier than November 15 or later than August 16 of the federal fiscal year for which funds are allocated.
-The Notice of Funding Availability for technical assistance for competitive grants announces deadlines for applications.

 Appeals